omerbsezer/Fast-Kubeflow/Kubeflow-Pipeline-Project.md

 This lab/project shows:
 - how to create Kubeflow Pipeline with Custom Docker Images
+- all Python and YAML files can be reachable: https://github.com/omerbsezer/Fast-Kubeflow/tree/main/Project_Kubeflow_Pipeline_MLModels

 ### Table of Contents
 - [Download Data Component](#download_data)